 Cleveland National Forest hiking often takes a backseat to the more popular hikes to the north, but there are plenty of great hikes in CNF.
 And because the elevation is lower, you can enjoy hiking all year, usually without the crowds.
-Don’t forget to leave your parks pass on your dashboard when you do these hikes.

 Cleveland National Forest Tips